You’re not alone if you have questions about your blood pressure.

 Grape Seed Extract and Metabolic Syndrome

 Metabolic syndrome is a condition that worries many adults, and for good reason.
-Marked by excessive belly fat, as many as one out of four people meet its criteria.
+Marked by excessive belly fat, as many as 1 out of 4 people meet its criteria.
 According to the American Heart Association, the syndrome runs in families and your risk of developing the condition increases as you age.

 What is metabolic syndrome?
 It’s not a disease, but rather a group of risk factors that includes, in addition to abdominal fat, measurements on blood pressure, blood sugar, and cholesterol levels.

 In this first study of its kind at the University of California, Davis, researchers looked at the effect of this unique grape seed extract – MegaNatural®-BP – on people with metabolic syndrome.

 Subjects were divided into groups and given either 150 or 300 milligrams (mg) of grape seed extract or a placebo.
 At the end of the month-long study, the most significant results with both healthy blood pressure and oxidized normal LDL cholesterol levels were seen in the 300 mg GSE group.*